-Throughout the process, those participating in the Assembly showed a high-level of enthusiasm in helping to shape the changes taking place in Croydon and the importance of ensuring that any action taken would benefit their community.
+Throughout the process, those participating in the Assembly showed a high-level of enthusiasm in helping to shape the changes taking place in Euston and the importance of ensuring that any development would benefit their community.
+This enthusiasm became particularly apparent during the walking tour when their local knowledge and experiences showed a direct understanding of the challenges that the developments at Euston presents.